 Remember, only 2.6% of visitors will buy on the first visit.
 Getting them to come back is critical.

-Calling them back via email – both communicative and transactional – will not only improve their return rate, but will also increase their spend.
+Calling them back via email – both communicative and transactional – will not only improve their return rate but will also increase their spending.

 Using emails correctly will provide you 12% more income per client.

 It’s such a simple thing to do correctly, too.
 Much of it can be automated.

 That’s the great thing about a quality email provider or CRM.
 They offer you all the software you need to customize your emails to fit your clients.

 Once you’ve built a list of qualified leads, all you have to do is communicate.

 Use Facebook Ads

 When it comes to Facebook ads, the real estate is still dirt cheap.